crashappsec/chalk/src/docs/guide-user-guide.md

 ### Basic Marking Experience

-Philosophically, Chalk aims to make the actual deployment into the CI/CD pipeline as easy as possible.
-While Chalk is incredibly flexible, the intent is to pre-configure behavior and embed that configuration into the binary.
-That way, you can hand a binary to someone else, and say, “just run this after building your artifacts”, and it should automagically work.
+Philosophically, chalk aims to make the actual deployment into the CI/CD pipeline as easy as possible.
+While chalk is incredibly flexible, the intent is to pre-configure behavior and embed that configuration into the binary.
+That way, you can hand a binary to someone else and say, “just run this after building your artifacts”, and it should automagically work.

 However, the software universe isn’t that simple.
 Different types of artifacts can have different types of considerations.
-Currently, the Chalk binary works in two modes:
+Currently, the chalk binary works in two modes:

 1. **Build wrapping**, in which it wraps the command that builds the artifact, adding a chalk mark into the artifact at build time.
-2. **Stand-alone insertion**, in which it chalks supported artifact types after the artifact has been built.
+2. **Stand-alone insertion**, in which it chalks the supported artifact types after the artifact has been built.

 Currently, build wrapping only works with `docker`, and is introduced